 This practice aligns with modern research on hypertrophic stimuli, which mostly concludes that training to failure isn’t necessary for muscle growth, but may confer a small additional benefit.
 (4)(5)

-[Read More: The 7 Best Adjustable Dumbbells]
+[Read More: Best Adjustable Dumbbells]

 Upping your set-specific intensity accomplishes two things.
 It provides a muscle growth “safeguard,” all but guaranteeing that your workouts provide as much value as possible.
 Training to or near failure is also markedly better for gaining strength, (5) which may help you maintain progressive overload long-term.